hazemoalhalabi-ui/SAGAI/README.md

 - Thematic maps by point and segment
 - Validation patchworks comparing LLaVA predictions with human annotations

 Quantitatively, SAGAI v1.0 achieved an overall accuracy of 91.67% for urban–rural classification (T1), 64.17% for storefront detection (T2), and 54.05% for sidewalk width estimation (T3) across the two case studies.
+For more information regarding validation, please refer to our [publications](#-citation)

 ---